Looking for the best locations to checkout in Assassin’s Creed Odyssey? Well, you’ve come to the right place.

 I’m not even going to hide it: I’m a total Assassin’s Creed groupie.
 I love the scale of it, the historical settings, the way they have the kookiest ever Ancient Aliens-level conspiracy theories going on at the same time as real historical events.
 I love the Forrest Gumpian way that you end up meeting every famous person of the time period, and either kill them or end up becoming best buds with them.
 As one does.

-So, strap yourself in with the hunky Alexios and me, as we show you some of the highlights of what we got up during our 75-hour journey to Ancient Greece…
+So, strap yourself in with the hunky Alexios and me, as we show you some of the best locations we discovered during our 75-hour journey to Ancient Greece in Assassin’s Creed Odyssey…

 1. That Time I Went Sightseeing